-Hysell continues to teach EAS/ECE 4870, Introduction to Radar remove sensing, each year.
-Every other year, Hysell teaches EAS 4840/5840, an introduction to inverse methods.
+Hysell continues to teach EAS/ECE 4870, Introduction to Radar Remote Sensing, each year.
+Every other year, Hysell teaches EAS 4840/5840, Inverse Methods in the Natural Sciences.
 In between years, Hysell alternates between teaching an advanced radar course (EAS 5880) and courses on upper atmospheric physics.
-Hysell has also taught introductory plasma physics in ECE.
+Hysell has also taught Introduction to Plasma Physics in ECE.

 Outreach is conducted under the auspices of a number of research projects that involve instrument deployments to remote or underdeveloped geographic regions.
 These include radar stations in the Kenai Peninsula of Alaska, the island of St. Croix in the U. S. Virgin Islands, and the island state of Dominica.
 In each case, we endeavor to work with local universities and/or nonprofits to promote our research among undergraduate students, including underrepresented minorities, who would otherwise have little access to federally-funded research projects and major research facilities.

-- 2012.
-"Three-dimensional numerical simulations of equatorial spread F: Results and observations in the Pacific sector."
-Journal of Geophysical Research-Space Physics 117 (A03325). .
+- 2014.
+"Data-driven numerical simulations of equatorial spread F in the Peruvian sector."
+Journal of Geophysical Research-Space Physics. .